cloudflare/privacypass-attester/README.md

 ## Security Considerations

 This software has not been audited.
 Please use at your sole discretion.
-With this in mind, pp-attester security relies on the following:
+With this in mind, privacypass-attester security relies on the following:

 * [Privacy Pass](https://www.ietf.org/archive/id/draft-ietf-privacypass-protocol-14.html) protocol, and its implementation in [cloudflare/privacypass-ts](https://github.com/cloudflare/privacypass-ts),
 * [VOPRF](https://datatracker.ietf.org/doc/draft-irtf-cfrg-voprf/) by A. Davidson , A. Faz-Hernandez , N. Sullivan , C. Wood, its implementation in [cloudflare/voprf-ts](https://github.com/cloudflare/voprf-ts),